KMSZamil/own-LaravelBookCollection-API/README.md

     librarian@gmail.com
     password

-After login an authorization token provided.
-This token needs for getting all the api response.
+After login an authorization token is provided.
+This token is needed for getting all the API responses.

 The exported json file of the API is provided with the code in /public/doc/ folder.